jefo2k/python-daily-pills/pills/day-010/README.md

 `<=` | Less than or equal to | `x <= y`

 ## Python Logical Operators

+Logical operators are used to combine conditional statements:

 Operator | Description | Example
 --- | --- | ---